 4. Understand that multiple episodes of overeating harm your health(8).

 5. Stay kind to yourself and your body.

 If you’ve ignored your body’s signals for the largest part of your life, learning how to listen to them again might take some time.
+If you’re prone to eating at night or when stressed, you might be an emotional eater.
 Ask for assistance if you have a binge-eating disorder.
 Get a meal plan that will help you track what you eat and modify your eating habits.
 Keep analyzing your eating patterns and always stay kind to yourself.